Consolidated Mail Outpatient Pharmacy: History

 During the 1970s and 1980s, the VA began experimenting with the consolidation of mail prescription workloads.
 By 1994, it was ready for a computerized test project.

 Joseph Haymond, a pharmacist, instituted a manual filling system at the Leavenworth VA Hospital in the 1980s and processed all mail requests from Leavenworth VA and Topeka VA.
 He then transferred to the Nashville VA and, working with engineers from Baxter, developed the first prototype machines that led to the full development of the automation in the CMOPs.
 Haymond led the development of the Murfreesboro CMOP development project in an old supply warehouse in Murfreesboro, which was the first of the "new" CMOPs.
 The original Leavenworth CMOP was built in a multistory building that was not as efficient as the CMOP in Murfreesboro.
 The success of the Murfreesboro project led to the creation of the new type CMOPs listed below.

 The CMOP program now fills 80 percent of all the prescriptions in the VA.
 The remaining 20 percent are filled at the VA hospitals.

 The CMOP program is now serving the entire country from seven locations: Chelmsford, Massachusetts; Lancaster, Texas; Hines, Illinois; North Charleston, South Carolina; Leavenworth, Kansas; Murfreesboro, Tennessee; and Tucson, Arizona.
 The Tucson CMOP was originally located in Los Angeles and the newest CMOP is located in North Charleston, South Carolina.
+The website for this newest CMOP shows it as being permanently closed.